 The Harris Wofford Global Citizen Award

 The National Peace Corps Association’s Harris Wofford Global Citizen Award is named for the former U.S. Senator and special assistant to U.S. President John F. Kennedy who was instrumental in the formation of the Peace Corps.
 (Learn more about Harris Wofford here.)
 It is given annually to an outstanding global leader who grew up and continues to live in a country where Peace Corps Volunteers served and whose life was influenced by the Peace Corps.

 This award is made possible by a generous lead gift from Atiku Abubakar, businessman, philanthropist and former Nigerian Vice President, for the Global Leaders Program.
 Abubakar was the first recipient of the Award, which was presented at the Promise of the Peace Corps Gala in September 2011.

-The 2013 Harris Wofford Global Citizen Award Winner is Dr. Mohamud Sheikh Nurein Said of Kenya.
+The 2014 Harris Wofford Global Citizen Award Winner is Dr. Surin Pitsuwan of Thailand.
+Read about him here.

 The Sargent Shriver Award for Distinguished Humanitarian Service